-In addition to the above payments, each plan specifically recognizes that FMR may make payments from its management fee revenue, past profits, or other resources to FDC for expenses incurred in connection with providing services intended to result in the sale of the applicable class's shares and/or shareholder support services.
-FMR, directly or through FDC or one or more affiliates, may pay significant amounts to the intermediaries that provide those services.
-Currently, the Board of Trustees of the fund has authorized such payments for Class A. Class T. Class B. and Class C. The SAI contains further details about these payments made by FMR, FDC and their affiliates and the services provided by certain intermediaries.
-Please speak with your investment professional to learn more about any payments his or her firm may receive from FMR.
-FDC and/or their affiliates, as well as fees and/or commissions the investment professional charges.
+In addition to the above payments, the plan specifically recognizes that FMR may make payments from its management fee revenue, past profits, or other resources to FDC for expenses incurred in connection with providing services intended to result in the sale of each class' shares and/or shareholder support services.
+FMR, directly or through FDC or one or more affiliates, may pay significant amounts to intermediaries that provide those services.
+Currently, the Board of Trustees of the fund has authorized such payments for each class.
+The SAI contains further details about these payments made by FMR, FDC and their affiliates and the services provided by certain intermediaries.
+Please speak with your investment professional to learn more about any payments his or her firm may receive from FMR, FDC and/or their affiliates, as well as fees and/or commissions the investment. professional charges.
 You should also consult disclosures made by your investment professional at the time of purchase.